ben-biddington/layzee/README.md

 You'll need a twitter application so you can connect using [application only authentication](https://dev.twitter.com/oauth/application-only).

-And then set two environment variables:
+And then set two environment variables taken from your [Keys and Access Tokens screen](https://apps.twitter.com/app/8673064/keys):

 ```
 $ export TWITTER_CONSUMER_KEY=xxx; export TWITTER_CONSUMER_SECRET=xxx